Best Movie Directors of 2021

 3.)
 Jane Campion (The Power of the Dog)

 The Power of the Dog is a film that can float in and out.
 There’s a sense of something bigger approaching at all times, a character about to snap.
 But for a lot of the runtime, you wouldn’t be wrong to assume there isn’t a true protagonist.
-The lead here is the farm and the mountains behind it in which Benedict Cumberbatch’s character stares about daily, seeing something no one else can.
+The lead here is the farm and the mountains behind it, which Benedict Cumberbatch’s character stares at daily, seeing something no one else can.
 This is similar to what Jane Campion does with the source material of The Power of the Dog.
-She pulls from it the frail and insecure characters, those hiding in plain sight, just like what’s up on that mountain and insists on letting the audience slowly see it themselves.
+She pulls from it the frail and insecure characters — those hiding in plain sight, just like what’s up on that mountain — and insists on letting the audience slowly see it themselves.

 – Dylan Blight